Kinecho/cactus/README.md

 > This project uses TypeScript.
 All new javascript files should be added as `.ts` (not .js). .js files will no longer compile.

 ## Add a new webpage

+> NOTE: this process has been updated!
+You can use `npm run page` to do the following steps automatically.

 Since we're not running a single page app, we have no routing layer.
 We need to create and set up routes manually.
-There are a few steps to this process (someday I may write a script to help automate this... but don't hold your breath).
+You can either do this manually, or use the automated script.

+I recommend using the `npm run page` script to create files, but if you insist on doing it it manually, follow the instructions below.
+This is exactly what the script does under the hood.

 Webpack will do some fancy injection into your html file to include your bundled javascript + stylesheet.

 ### 1) Create your html file
-in `web/src`, create a new `.html` file.
+in `web/src/html`, create a new `.html` file.
 Name it something descriptive for what the page represents.
 This name is _not_ customer facing (as long as you do all of the steps listed).
 For the sake of this example, let's assume the page is called `tutorial.html`.
 So, we should now have

 ```